ZTianle/tianlezhang.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently aPh.D student supervised by Dr.Wenjie Ruan at Trust AI Lab, University of Exeter.
+I am currently aPh.D student supervised by <a href="http://wenjieruan.com/">Dr. Wenjie Ruan</a> at <a href="https://lab.wuhanstudio.cn/"> Trust AI Lab</a>, University of Exeter.

-Previously, I received my Master degree, supervised by Prof. Muzhou Hou <a href="http://www.baidu.com">Muzhou</a> in Statistics from the School of Mathematics and Statistics, Central South University, China.
-During this period, I also did a three-month research work advised by Prof. Xin Li in University of Central Florida, America as a visiting scholar.
-Before that, I obtained my bachelor's degrees in Information and Computing Science from the School of Mathematics and Statistics, Central South University, China.
+Previously, I received my Master degree, supervised by <a href="https://faculty.csu.edu.cn/houmuzhou/en/index.htm">Prof.Muzhou Hou</a> in Statistics from the <a href="https://math.csu.edu.cn/"> School of Mathematics and Statistics</a>, <a href="http://en.csu.edu.cn/">Central South University</a>, China.
+During this period, I also did a three-month research work advised by <a href="https://sciences.ucf.edu/math/xli/">Prof.Xin Li</a> in the <a href="ucf.edu"> University of Central Florida</a>, America as a visiting scholar.
+Before that, I obtained my bachelor's degrees in Information and Computing Science from the <a href="https://math.csu.edu.cn/"> School of Mathematics and Statistics</a>, <a href="http://en.csu.edu.cn/">Central South University</a>, China.

 My current research interests are focused on: (i) Robustness and Safety on Deep Neural Networks; (ii) Machine Learning, Statistical Learning and their applications.